gwendalminguy/versify/README.md

 ## ⚙️ Installation

-In order to install Versify, the three following steps should be done:
+In order to install Versify, the three steps of this guide must be followed:

 **1. Cloning the repository**